Affiliate links on Android Authority may earn us a commission. Learn more.

-First, you’ll need a Fitbit tracker.
-Secondly, you’ll need to download Fitbit and Google Fit from the Play Store.
-Of course, if you’re already a Fitbit user, there’s a good chance you’ve already installed the former.
-After this, download Health Sync from the Play Store.
+First, you’ll need a Fitbit tracker, and you’ll need to set it up.
+Secondly, you must download Fitbit and Google Fit from the Play Store.
+Of course, if you’re already a Fitbit user and have set up your device correctly, there’s a good chance you’ve already installed the former.
+After this, you’ll need to download Health Connect.

 After installation, open Health Sync and follow the steps below to sync your Fitbit data with Google Fit.

 - The app will now ask you to determine the sync direction between the services you wish to sync.
-You’ll be asked to choose a source app and a destination app in the next two steps.
-Read this, then tap Ok.
+You’ll be asked to choose source and destination apps in the next two steps.
+Read this, then tap OK.

 - You can now select your base sync source.
 This is the source app you wish to sync with another app.
 In this case, tap Fitbit.

 - If you haven’t yet installed Google Fit, the app will ask you to.
-It’ll also outline any additional steps you’ll need to complete before initializing a connection.
+It also outlines any additional steps you must complete before initializing a connection.
 These include choosing a Google account for Google Fit and authorizing Health Sync’s use of your Fitbit account.

-- Once initialization is complete, Health Sync will let you choose which fields you’d like to sync by tapping on the respective checkboxes.
+- Once initialization is complete, Health Sync will let you choose which fields you’d like to sync by tapping the respective checkboxes.
 These include steps, activities, sleep, weight and nutrition, and water data.
-Notably, heart rate data cannot be synced from Fitbit to another app.
+Heart rate data cannot be synced from Fitbit to another app.

 - The app will ask for any additional permissions it may need.
 If you’re okay with this, follow the prompts.

-- Finally, to check if everything is working, tap the Sync Status button.
-If the check returns an Ok, you’re syncing data from Fitbit to Google Fit!
+- Finally, tap the Sync Status button to check if everything is working.
+If the check returns an OK, you’re syncing data from Fitbit to Google Fit!

 If you want to change the metrics you wish to sync, you can head back into Health Sync anytime to tweak these.
-The app also recommends that you switch off automatic activity tracking within Google Fit, as this can interfere with the data synced between Fitbit and Google Fit.
+The app also recommends switching off automatic activity tracking within Google Fit, which can interfere with the data synced between Fitbit and Google Fit.

 FitToFit is another solution specifically designed to sync Fitbit data with Google Fit.
-It cuts the other service options offered by Health Sync, which may seem a better solution to some.
+It cuts the other services offered by Health Sync and Health Connect, making it a more streamlined solution.

-The app is simpler, packs a more attractive dark design, and is as straightforward as they come.
+The app is simpler, packs a more attractive dark design, and is as straightforward as possible.
 Allow the app permissions to access Fitbit data, select your Google Fit account, and select the data you wish to transfer.
-Once complete, you can select the specific fields you wish to sync, including steps, activities, and distance.
+Once complete, you can select the fields you wish to sync, including steps, activities, and distance.
 Tap Transfer data when complete.

 FitToFit also breaks down the data discrepancies between Fitbit and Google Fit.
 Users can also disable auto-sync if need be or limit transfers to Wi-Fi.

-If Health Sync seems a bit too complicated, or you don’t want to fork out for a premium app, FitToFit is the ticket.
+If Health Connect and Health Sync seem too complicated, or you don’t want to fork out for a premium app, FitToFit is the ticket.

 FitToFit is designed to sync Fitbit data with other platforms.
-Health Sync has the ability to sync to and from other platforms beyond Fitbit, including Samsung Health, Strava, MapMyFitness, and more.
+Health Sync can sync to and from other platforms beyond Fitbit, including Samsung Health, Strava, MapMyFitness, and more.